-HEATER CIRCUIT.
-Connect a jumper wire across terminals #5 and #18 of the HKB Control Unit.
-The adjusting clip on resistor R6 is to be set roughly in the center of the resistor. adjusting clips on the two adjustable resistors R23 and R24, which are external heater series resistors mounted on a separate panel. are to be set so as to short out the least possible amount of these resistors. the dummy resistor plug from its clips in the transmitter amplifier cathode return circuit.
-The tubes are now to be inserted into the HKB assembly of which the HKB Unit is a part.
-Plug a d-c ammeter of 1 ampere range into jack J1 and adjust the shorting clips of external resistors R23 and R24 to obtain the correct heater -current as given in line #2 of the table.
+REFER TO THE INSTRUCTION BOOK FOR THE ASSEMBLY OF WHICH THIS UNIT IS A PART AND CARRY OUT THE DIRECTIONS THEREIN FOR INSERTING MAXIMUM INTO THE TRANSMITTER-RECEIVER RESISTANCE HEATER CIRCUIT.
+Connect a jumper wire across terminals' #5 and #18 of the HKB Control Unit.
+The adjusting clip on resistor R6 is to be set roughly in the center of the resistor.
+The adjusting clips on the two adjustable resistors R23 and R24, which are external heater series resistors mounted on a separate panel, are to be set so as to short out the least possible amount of these resistors.
+Open the transmitter amplifier cathode return circuit by inserting an open circuit plug in transmitter jack 8.
+The tubes are now to be inserted into the HKB assembly of which the HKB unit is a part.
+Plug a d-c ammeter of ampere range into jack Jl and adjust shorting clips of external resistors R23 and R24 to obtain the correct heater current as given in line #2 of the table.
 It is desirable to keep the amount shorted out of each of these two resistors about equal so as to distribute the heat produced equally between them.
-When the power is first applied, the tube heater current will be above normal due to the low resistance of the heater elements.
-Consequently power should be applied for at least two minutes After the heater before readings are taken. current of the HKB Control Unit and the heater current of the transmitter-receiver have each been adjusted, remove the jumper wire from terminals #5 and #18 of the HKB Unit.
-Replace the dummy resistor plug in its clips in the transmitter.
+When the power is first applied, the tube heater current will be above normal due to the low resistance of the cold heater elements.
+Consequently, power should be applied for at least two minutes before readings are taken.
+After the heater current of the HKB Control Unit and the heater current of the transmitter-receiver have each been adjusted, remove the jumper wire from terminals #5 and #18 of the HKB Unit.
+(Close the transmitter amplifier cathode circuit.)

-- 3. After the adjustments on the transmitter have been completed and the transmitter is in normal operation measure again the heater current of the HKB Unit at Jack Jl.
+3. After the adjustments on the transmitter have been completed and the transmitter is in normal operation measure again the heater current of the HKB Unit as Jack Jl.
 If not within the limits of line #3 in the Data Table, make such slight changes to the setting of the external resistors R23 and R24 as may be required to correct it.
-(A similar operation should be carried out on the transmitter-receiver.) - 4.
-After the above adjustments are completed, measure at the other two metering jacks.
-J2 and J3. to see that no current is flowing.
-Under the condition of the bias resistor R6 being set near the center, the Relay Tube, V4, is biased well beyond plate current cut-off, so that the current at jack J2 should be well below the limit of .1 milliampere.
+(A similar operation should be carried out on the transmitter-receiver.)